dwave-examples/distributed-computing/README.md

 From this table, we see that we can use the expression
 ![](https://latex.codecogs.com/gif.latex?%5Clarge%20x_%7Bik%7D%20&plus;%20x_%7Bjk%7D%20-%202%20x_%7Bik%7Dx_%7Bjk%7D)
 to calculate the edge column in our table.
-Note that if we use this expression, over all partitions and all edges, we will maximize the number of edges between nodes in each partition, and that will minimize the number of links between different partitions.
+The minimum value of the expression is for partitions with as many as possible of the graph's edges found between nodes in those partitions.
+When we utilize this expression over all partitions and all edges, we will maximize the number of intra-partition edges, and that will minimize the number of links between different partitions.
 Thus, for the entire graph, our objective function can be written as shown below:

 ![eq1](https://latex.codecogs.com/gif.latex?%5Clarge%20objective%20%3D%20%5Cfrac%7B1%7D%7B2%7D%20%5Csum%5Climits_%7Bk%3D1%7D%5Climits%5E%7BK%7D%20%5Csum%5Climits_%7Bi%2Cj%5Cepsilon%20E%7D%28x_%7Bik%7D%20&plus;%20x_%7Bjk%7D%20-%202x_%7Bik%7D%20x_%7Bjk%7D%29)

-where we have divided by 2 to avoid double-counting when a pair of nodes is between partitions.
+where we have divided by 2 to avoid double-counting when an edge's nodes are in different partitions.

 Next we need to consider our constraint:  Each partition must have the same size.
 We can measure the size of partition `k` by summing up our binary